 Courts consist of judicial and administrative sides working together to promote the objectives of the courts as defined in legislation.
-Hitherto the judicial side of the court was concerned mainly with the determination of disputes through an ascertainment of the facts and the law through defined court processes and the application of the law to the facts to determine a proper outcome.
+The judicial side of the court is mainly concerned with the determination of disputes through the ascertainment and application of the law to the facts, defined in court processes, to formulate a proper outcome.

 With the advent of problem-solving courts and increasing interest in therapeutic jurisprudence in courts of varying jurisdiction, there are differing demands placed on court staff and on administration generally.
 Courts operate within financial constraints and must go through the usual government budgetary processes to secure funds needed for their operation.
 Securing funds for innovative therapeutic jurisprudence based programs in the presence of competing priorities is a challenge court administrators perennially face.